goto-eof/octoscraper/README.md

                                        |_|
 ```

-OctoScraper is a web scraper that allows to donwload web resources.
+OctoScraper is a web scraper that allows to download web resources.
 Currenlty it clones images from websites.

-Allow reqwest to work propertly:
+Allow reqwest crate to work propertly:
 ```
 sudo apt install libssl-dev
 ```